Pyrdacor/Ambermoon.net/README.md

 ## Introduction

-Ambermoon.net is a full C# rewrite of Ambermoon and will run at least on Windows and Linux.
+Ambermoon.net is a full C# rewrite of Ambermoon and will run at least on Windows, Linux and Mac.

 ### Download